Eric N. Olson: Biography

 Olson grew up in North Carolina and attended Wake Forest University, receiving a B.A. in Chemistry and Biology, and a Ph.D. in Biochemistry.
 After postdoctoral training at Washington University School of Medicine, he began his scientific career at MD Anderson Cancer Center in Houston.
-In 1995, he founded the Department of Molecular Biology at The University of Texas Southwestern Medical Center in Dallas.
+In 1995, he founded the Department of Molecular Biology at UT Southwestern.

 Olson and his trainees discovered many of the key genes and mechanisms responsible for development of the heart and other muscles.
 His laboratory also unveiled the signaling pathways responsible for pathological cardiac growth and heart failure.
 Olson’s discoveries at the interface of developmental biology and medicine have illuminated the fundamental principles of organ formation and have provided new concepts in the quest for cardiovascular therapeutics.
 His most recent work has provided a new strategy for correction of Duchenne muscular dystrophy using CRISPR gene editing.

-Olson is a member of the U.S. National Academy of Sciences, the Institute of Medicine, and the American Academy of Arts and Sciences.
+Olson is a member of the U.S. National Academy of Sciences, the National Academy of Medicine, and the American Academy of Arts and Sciences.
 His work has been recognized by numerous awards, including the Basic Research Prize and Research Achievement Award from the American Heart Association, the Pasarow Medical Research Award, the Pollin Prize, the Passano Award, and the March of Dimes Prize in Developmental Biology.
 In 2009, the French Academy of Science awarded Dr. Olson the Lefoulon-Delalande Grand Prize for Science.
-He is among the most highly cited scientists in the world, with his work having been cited over 100,000 times in the scientific literature.
+His work has been cited over 200,000 times in the scientific literature.

-Olson has co-founded multiple biotechnology companies to design new therapies for heart muscle disease.
-He was cofounder of Myogen, Inc, a biotechnology company focusing on therapies to intervene with pathological cardiac signaling.
-In 2007, he co-founded miRagen Therapeutics to develop microRNA-based therapeutics.
-In 2017, he co-founded Tenaya Therapeutics, which is leveraging gene regulatory mechanisms to promote heart regeneration and repair.
-Most recently, he founded Exonics Therapeutics, to advance gene editing as a therapy for Duchenne muscular dystrophy.
+Olson was awarded the Eugene Braunwald Mentorship Award from the American Heart Association.
+The International Society for Heart Research also established the Eric N. Olson Mentorship Award in his honor.

-In his spare time, he plays guitar and harmonica with The Transactivators, a rock band inspired by the Texas troubadour, Willie Nelson, who created the Professorship that supports his research.
+Olson serves on the advisory boards of numerous organizations and has founded multiple biotechnology companies to translate the discoveries from his laboratory to the clinic.
+In his spare time, he plays guitar and harmonica with The Transactivators, a rock band inspired by the Texas musician, Willie Nelson, who created the professorship that supports Olson's research.